 How well does the vaccine work?

-The BCG vaccine contains a weakened strain of TB bacteria, which builds up immunity and encourages the body to fight TB if infected with it, without causing the disease itself.
+The BCG vaccine contains a weakened strain of TB bacteria, which builds up immunity and encourages the body to fight TB if infected with it, without causing TB itself.

 Why is TB still a problem?

-It was hoped that with the invention of the BCG vaccine and medicines, it would be possible to wipe out TB in the same way that smallpox has been eradicated.
+It was hoped that with the invention of the BCG vaccine and medicines against TB, it would be possible to wipe out TB in the same way that smallpox has been eradicated.

 This has turned out to be difficult because:

 - much of the initial improvement in TB rates in more developed countries was related to improvements in housing, nutrition and access to treatment, but these issues are still present in many countries that are less developed

 - several strains of TB bacteria have developed resistance to 1 or more anti-TB medicines, making them much harder to treat